 Before you install Hypothesis you may wish to review the LTI parameters we use.
 You can find them here.

 1. Generate Hypothesis Credentials

-The LMS Domain is the basic web address you use to access D2L (e.g., yourschool.brightspace.com).
+- This is the basic web address instructors and students use to access your LMS (e.g., lms.yourschool.edu)

-The Email field can be any valid email address that belongs to you.
+- Can be any valid email address that belongs to you

 Don’t close this tab/window!
 You will need to copy and paste these credentials later in the install process.